yanyuxiyangzk/deepseek_wechat_bot/README.en.md

 4. Create a Pull Request and describe your changes and features in detail.

 ## License
-This project is licensed under the [License Name].
+This project is licensed under the [Apache-2.0 license].
 For specific terms, please refer to the `LICENSE` file.

 ## Contact Us
 If you encounter any problems during use or have any suggestions or comments, please feel free to contact us through the following methods:

-- Email: [Your email address]
+- Email: [yohannzhang@qq.com]
 - Issue Feedback: [Link to the project's issue page]